 - The reminder will be displayed on the screen until the end user dismisses it

 - The reminder can be dismissed indefinitely

 - Permit a maximum of X dismissals, after which time reminders will persist on screen

 MSx Endpoints includes an integrated Next Generation Anti-Virus and anti-malware software (NGAV) for enterprise class endpoint protection designed to help further secure customer endpoints from viruses, malware and other threats.

 NGAV Software Overview

 MSx will always look to leverage the best and most reliable Next-Gen AV available, currently leveraging Webroot’s SecureAnywhere Endpoint Protection.
-Webroot SecureAnywhere is integrated with and managed through the the MSx Endpoints RMM platform.
-The software is automatically to an endpoint through the RMM agent.
+Webroot SecureAnywhere is integrated with and managed through the MSx Endpoints RMM platform.
+The software can be deployed automatically to an endpoint through the RMM agent.
 Once deployed, it provides continuous security for that Endpoint.
-It also reports back its status and alerts to the RMM platform to enhance live support and reporting capabilities.
+It also reports back it’s status and alerts to the RMM platform to enhance live support and reporting capabilities.
 Some important characteristics of Webroot SecureAnywhere are:

 - Its ultra small agent is less than 1MB, takes under 5* seconds to install, and requires only 2MB* of hard disk space, while the typical

 - As a fully cloud-based solution, malware definitions are in the cloud, not downloaded onto the endpoint, so it’s always up to date